-PSHEE programme, during Assemblies, in displays and with other curricular and co-curricular activities, such as in English, History, Religious Studies lessons and in Public Speaking sessions.
+PSHEE programme, during Assemblies, in displays and within other curricular and co-curricular activities, such as English, History, Religious Studies lessons and in Public Speaking sessions.

 Any political views expressed in the teaching of any subject, within PSHEE or within any school activities, are given in a balanced manner.
-Opposing views are also expressed and explained so that information given is not biased and that pupils can make informed judgments.
+Opposing views are also expressed and explained so that information given is not biased and pupils are enabled to make informed judgments.